Arm-Examples/.github/profile/README.md

 The organization contains meaningful examples that can be used with various tools and IDEs.
 There are examples with different complexity levels available:
 - [CMSIS-Toolbox examples](#cmsis-toolbox-2-examples) help you getting started with your hardware and help you to check the correct tools set up.
-- Examples for [AVH](#avh-examples) demonstrate how to set up virtual simulation environments on your local machine and in the cloud.
+- Examples for [AVH-FVP](#avh-fvpexamples) demonstrate how to set up virtual simulation environments on your local machine and in the cloud.
 - Various [other examples](#other-examples) demonstrating different aspects of embedded development.

 ## CMSIS-Toolbox examples